UoM-MSc-Robotics-2024-Team-1/t1_leo_nav/README.md

 The `t1_leo_nav` repository is a comprehensive suite designed for ROS2, tailored for navigation and simulation of the Leo Rover.
 This suite is divided into three main packages: `t1_rover`, `t1_sim`, and `t1_nav`, each serving a distinct role in the system.

+# Other Packages Included
+I have included all neccessary packages in the git, however if you want to know more about the packages, the links can be found below
+The Lidar package is from: `https://github.com/CreedyNZ/rplidar_ros2` The leo_description package: `https://github.com/LeoRover/leo_common-ros2`

 ## Packages Overview

 ### t1_rover

-The `t1_rover` package deals with all the files for the Leo Rover.
+The `t1_rover` package deals with all the nodes for the Leo Rover.
 It includes:

 - Robot localization node.
-- Imu Filter node
+- Imu Filter node.
-- Launch files to visualize the rover in `rviz2`.
+- Launch files to visualize the rover in `rviz2` and `gazebo`.

 This package encapsulates all necessary components to view the rover standalone in `rviz2` and `gazebo`.
+You can also drive the rover around using teleop_twist_keyboard or other packages.

 ### robot_description

-This package is from: `https://github.com/LeoRover/leo_common-ros2`

-It includes the urdf files for the robot
+It includes the urdf files for the leo robot, this is launched from the t1_rover launch file.

+### rplidar_ros

+Includes different rplidars to launch, our specifc model we are using is the am12.
+This is launched from the t1_rover launch file

 ### t1_sim